-- 1. Have a person within their operation who is designated Quality Manager, with suitable experience, in order to oversee the SQO's Quality Assurance program. - Effective the first month following the first year after the first commercially SARPcheck audit conducted, maintain internal audit procedures in order to conform to the procedures of the SCP and perform those audits at intervals suitable to the size and scale of the SQO. - 3.
-In accordance with the aforementioned timeline, in (2) above, maintain and implement procedures in regards to identification of non-Compliances (in relation to the SCP), corrective actions and implementation of corrective actions.
+- 1. Have a person within their operation who is designated Quality Manager, with suitable experience, in order to oversee the SQO's Quality Assurance program. - 2.
+Effective the 13th month after the first commercially SARPcheck audit conducted, maintain internal audit procedures in order to conform to the procedures of the SCP and perform those audits at intervals suitable to the size and scale of the SQO. - In accordance with the aforementioned timeline, in (2) above, maintain and implement procedures in regards to identification of non-Compliances (in relation to the SCP), corrective actions and implementation of corrective actions.